iitm-bs-es/c-programming-lab/Question-4/README.md

 - All the code needs to be written in `main.c`.
 - You need to use functions from `helper.h`
+- use command `make` to run the code.

 ## Sample Output